5.6 Diversity, Equity, Inclusion, and Belonging

 | Belonging | Can employees contribute without masking concerns? | Build trust through manager accountability and follow-up |

-A common weak answer is to treat DEI as a single training event.
-Training may be useful, but it is rarely enough by itself.
-HR may also need to review selection criteria, promotion communication, meeting norms, accommodation processes, leadership accountability, or complaint channels.
-The right response depends on the scenario facts.
+A common weak answer treats DEI as a single training event.
+Training can help, but it is rarely sufficient alone.
+Depending on the facts, HR may also need to review selection criteria, promotion communication, meeting norms, accommodation processes, leadership accountability, or complaint channels.
+The right response always depends on the scenario.

 - Define the workplace problem in observable terms.